ishkin/Proton/documentation/markdown/ProtonUserGuide_FI_WARE4_4_2.md

 ######Operand and EPA Properties for Trend Operands

-In a trend operand, the user declares which value will be measured for trends, based on the operand attributes.
+In a trend operand, the user declares which attribute value will be measured for the trend, based on the operand attributes.
 The user specifies which operand attribute or calculated expression to use for this, in the operand attribute **Expression**.

 Furthermore, the user must specify the number of events to satisfy the trend pattern.
 This is indicated by **Trend Count**.
-In addition, the user is required to specify the trend direction, under **Trend Relation**.
+In addition, the user can specify the ratio he seeks for in the trend, indicated by **Trend Ratio**.
+This number indicates the gradient in the trend and is calculated as the proportion between the last and first participant events.
+Finally, the user is required to specify the trend direction, under **Trend Relation**.
 The options for this are **Increase**, **Decrease**, and **Stable**.

 #####Segmentation Contexts